justinmmott/Streamlab-Scripts/SpeedRunPBSystem/ReadMe.txt

  - Initialize PB's
 ===============================================================================

-Using Streamlabs Chatbot application, after connecting your twitch account along with a bot account, you can import this zip file to Scripts.
+Using Streamlabs Chatbot application, after connecting your twitch account along with a bot account, you can zip this folder and then import the zip file to Scripts tab.

 Use: